boucadair/CATS-framework/draft-ldbc-cats-framework.md

 In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Router 2" distributes the service metrics for both service instances.
 Note that this information could be aggregated into a single advertisement, but in this case, the metrics for each instance are advertised separately.
 Similarly, the C-SMA agent located at Edge Site 2 advertises the service metrics for the two services hosted by Edge Site 2.

 The service metric advertisements are processed by the C-PS hosted by "CATS-Router 1".
 The C-PS also processes network metric advertisements sent by the C-NMA agent.
-All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Router according to the initial  client's service demand, the service that is requested (CS-ID 1 or CS-ID 2), the state of the service instances as reported by the metrics, and the state of the network.
+All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Router according to the initial  client's service demand, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service instances as reported by the metrics, and the state of the network.

 ~~~ aasvg
             Service CS-ID 1, instance CB-ID 1 <metrics>